Lake Havasu City Nursing Home Abuse Lawyers | Phillips Law Group

 The best place for an elderly loved one may be a nursing home or long-term care facility.
 However, when these facilities fail to provide the mandated level of care, you may be eligible to pursue a claim on his or her behalf.
 If you suspect that one of your family members has been harmed in a nursing home, contact a Lake Havasu City nursing home abuse lawyer.

 At Phillips Law Group, we are dedicated to protecting the rights of elderly residents living in long-term care facilities in the Lake Havasu City and Kingman areas.
-Our firm has recovered over $750 million in compensation on behalf of our injured clients and their families for almost 30 years.
+Our firm has recovered over $1 billion in compensation on behalf of our injured clients and their families for almost 30 years.

 Request a free consultation to discuss your potential claim and learn about your legal options.
 You may be eligible to pursue compensation on your loved one’s behalf for the abusive or negligent treatment he or she endured.
 All of our services are provided at no upfront cost to you.
 We only collect our fees if we are successful in helping you obtain compensation.